EdenBenSimhon/Athelte-100meter/README.md

 # Athlete 100 meters
-Data analyze project about predict the best Mark of each competitors of race 100 meter.
+Data analyze project about predict the best Mark of each competitors of race 100 meter by linear regression.